Indoor-Positioning/indoor-locator-server/Readme.md

 This server is to support the [indoor locator](https://github.com/Indoor-Positioning/indoor-locator) android app.
-The client (android app) talks via a websocket - powered by [django channels](https://channels.readthedocs.io/en/stable/) - to the server in order to add Point of Interests, Finger Printed locations, and Fingerprints, and retrive the matched location from the server.
+The client (android app) talks via a websocket - powered by [django channels](https://channels.readthedocs.io/en/stable/) - to the server in order to add Point of Interests, Finger Printed locations, and Fingerprints, and retrieve the matched location from the server.

 ### Deploy